knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="incrementachievementprogress"></a>
 # **IncrementAchievementProgress**
-> UserAchievementGroupResource IncrementAchievementProgress (int? userId, string achievementName, int? progress)
+> UserAchievementGroupResource IncrementAchievementProgress (int? userId, string achievementName, IntWrapper progress)

 Increment an achievement progress record for a user